rails/rails/guides/source/active_record_querying.md

 #### `find_by`

-`Model.find_by` finds the first record matching some conditions.
+The `find_by` method finds the first record matching some conditions.
 For example:

 ```ruby
 Client.find_by first_name: 'Lifo'